norcams/docs-enduser/docs/hpc.rst

 * Continuous uptime is not as important for HPC workloads, as they tend to run for a limited time period.

-To satisfy the difference in requirements of HPC workloads the UH-IaaS infrastructure for HPC is different in both hardware and setup:
+To satisfy the difference in requirements of HPC workloads the NREC infrastructure for HPC is different in both hardware and setup:

 +---------------------------------+---------------------------------+